nmkolp/deadfish/README.md

 -p program: Execute program<br />
 -strict, -s: Output error and abort on invalid character<br />
--overflow, -o: Output error and abort on Overflow (when accumulator becomes -1 or 256)
+-overflow, -o: Output error and abort on overflow (when accumulator becomes -1 or 256)

 # More Info